Lauren Howard MBACP (Accredited) BSc(Hons)

 - Obsessive compulsive disorder (OCD)

-I charge £40 an hour.
+I charge £40 per one 50 minute session.
 Payment by cash or cheque please.

 As part of my commitment to working professionally and ethically I attend regular supervision.